 Present seven workshops throughout the U.S.-affiliated Pacific Islands

-The second phase of the project presents seven workshops for agricultural extension, NRCS, government agencies, NGO’s, and agricultural professionals.
-The workshops will be presented during March and April 2019 in Hawai‘i, Marshall Islands, Chuuk, Pohnpei, Palau, Saipan, and American Samoa, covering much of U.S.-affiliated Pacific Islands.
-Workshops consist of 1–2 days of classroom-style presentations focusing on concepts presented in the manual and hands-on outdoor activities and field tours.
-Participants will become familiar with the two project manuals and experience aspects of breadfruit agroforestry.
-Five other crops (e.g., banana, coconut, taro, cassava, papaya and others appropriate to the local setting) selected for wide adaptability, high productivity, nutritious yields, commercial potential, and compatibility with breadfruit will be highlighted in the training.
-The workshops have been organized in close partnership with local governmental and nongovernmental agricultural institutions.
-It is expected that a minimum of 25 participants will attend each workshop, for a minimum total of 175 participants.
+The second phase of the project presented eight workshops for agricultural extension, NRCS, government agencies, NGO’s, and agricultural professionals.
+The workshops were presented during March and April 2019 in Hawai‘i, Marshall Islands, Chuuk, Pohnpei, Palau, Saipan, Tinian, and American Samoa, covering much of U.S.-affiliated Pacific Islands.
+Workshops consisted of a day of classroom-style presentations focusing on concepts presented in the manual followed by a day of hands-on outdoor activities and field tours.
+Participants became familiar with the two project manuals and experienced aspects of breadfruit agroforestry.
+Numerous other crops (e.g., banana, coconut, taro, cassava, papaya and others appropriate to the local setting) selected for wide adaptability, high productivity, nutritious yields, commercial potential, and compatibility with breadfruit were highlighted in the training.
+The workshops were organized in close partnership with local governmental and nongovernmental agricultural institutions.
+Over 420 total participants attended the workshops.

 - Raise awareness of breadfruit agroforestry as a viable and sustainable strategy for food production, soil and water resource conservation, and climate change adaptation.